First measurement of the correlation between cosmic voids and the Lyman-$\alpha$ forest

+We first test this procedure on the average RSD-mock correlations, and find a good fit ($\chi^2$ p-value of 0.3) with $\beta = 1.41\pm 0.16$.
+The related RSD parameter, as measured from the \lya~auto-correlation using similar mock data in~\cite{Etourneau2023}, was found to be $\beta \simeq 1.5$ at redshift $z \simeq 2.5$.
+This indicates that our estimate for $\beta$ is unbiased within $\sim 1\sigma$ statistical uncertainties, therefore validating the empirical shuffling-based correction.

+Turning to the data, with the same method we derive $\beta = 1.08 \pm 0.13$.
+This corresponds to a detection of the RSD effect formally at $8\,\sigma$ statistical significance.
+The fit is shown as a continuous black line on Fig.~\ref{fig:xcorr_void_lya}.
+The model for the quadrupole is not a very good match to the data ($\chi^2$ p-value of $3\times10^{-3}$), although it is a good match to the average quadrupole of RSD-mocks.
+As a variation, we replace $\xi_{2,s}$ in Eqn~\ref{eq:fit_model} with the average quadrupole of the noRSD-mocks, which has less statistical fluctuations: the measured value remains statistically consistent, $\beta = 1.16\pm 0.14$.

-As illustrated by Fig.~10 in~\cite{Ravoux2020}, voids with radii $\lesssim 15\,\mpc$ are contaminated by noise fluctuations.
+\textit{Other systematics} -- As illustrated by Fig.~10 in~\cite{Ravoux2020}, voids with radii $\lesssim 15\,\mpc$ are contaminated by noise fluctuations.
 Using mock data, we performed the same study after selecting voids with radius $>15\,\mpc$, keeping 40\% of the void statistics.
-We observed qualitatively identical patterns in the multipoles, both for RSD- and noRSD-mocks.
-In particular, the relative amplitudes of quadrupoles from RSD- and noRSD-mocks are unchanged.
-On the other hand, the measured statistical error on the quadrupole is increased by 60\%: this justifies the choice to also use smaller voids for this specific study.
+With respect to the baseline measurement, the radial dependence of multipoles is scaled because of the larger average void radius, e.g. the separation at which $\xi_0 = 0$ is shifted from 20.4 to $24.3 \,\mpc$.
+However, the statistical error on the multipoles is increased by 60\%, which justifies the choice to include smaller voids for this specific statistics-limited study.
+Also, we expect the monopole correction with shuffling to mitigate this effect, since $\xi_{0,s}$ is identically contaminated by the noise.